Here’s our philosophy of what makes a good team member in One2N and how we evaluate it.

 🎙️ Honest communication📈 Hire for slope, not y-intercept 🧘♂️ Long term mindset💪 Hire for strengths, rather than lack of weakness🤝 Interview to hire, not to reject

-Slope indicates how fast you can learn and y-intercept means your current expertise.
-For us, how fast you learn is a lot more important than just how much you know to begin with.
+The slope indicates how fast you can learn; the y-intercept means your current expertise.
+For us, how fast you learn is much more important than just how much you know.
 In the long run, a little bit of slope makes up for a lot of y-intercept.

-We value continuous learning attitude and look for people who are constantly trying to be better than their past versions.
-We hire for the right intent, rather than just the current skill.
-As long as the attitude is right, skill can be picked with exposure and time.
+We value a continuous learning attitude and look for people constantly trying to be better than their past versions.
+We hire for the right intent rather than just the current skill.
+If the attitude is right, skill can be picked with exposure and time.

 We don’t do short-term Resume-Driven-Development, where shiny new tech is used just for the sake of it.
-We look for thinkers, who can design solutions, which will outlive their time in the company.
+We look for thinkers who can design solutions that will outlive their time in the company.

-i.e. Hire someone who is strong in a few key areas like problem solving and collaboration, instead of someone who is average (not weak, but not strong either) in all areas.
+i.e. Hire someone strong in a few key areas like problem solving and collaboration, instead of someone average (not weak, but not strong either) in all areas.

-We believe in hiring T or ∏ shaped individuals who can excel at one or two things while still having a broad understanding of other things.
+We believe in hiring T or ∏ shaped individuals who can excel at one or two things while still having a broad understanding of others.

 We understand that everyone is not good at everything, but the right people working together can complement each other by playing on their strengths.

-We interview with a hiring-mindset, where we want to find out more about you, your strengths, aspirations, etc, instead of trying to find ways of not hiring you.
-We expect you to be really good at a few things, and have a working knowledge of other areas.
+We interview with a hiring mindset, where we want to learn more about you, your strengths, aspirations, etc., instead of trying to find ways of not hiring you.
+We expect you to be really good at a few things and have a working knowledge of other areas.

 We do this by asking you to describe how you solved interesting problems in your past work.
 We evaluate you on: